T

 landmark

-The principal public square of Venice, often called 'the drawing room of Europe.'
-It's surrounded by iconic buildings including St. Mark's Basilica and the Doge's Palace.
+The principal public square of Venice, known as 'the drawing room of Europe'.
+It's a vast, elegant space surrounded by historically significant buildings, perfect for soaking in the Venetian atmosphere.

 ~90 min